sdsc-training/bootcamps/Intro-to-Acessing-and-Running-TSCC-Jobs/tscc_getting_started/logging_on_to_tscc.md

 <hr>

 ## <a name="term-app-windows-users"></a>Windows users
 Windows users will need to run an X Server and an ssh-like client.
 [Cygwin](https://www.cygwin.com) provides a comprehensive Linux-like environment and an X server (Cygwin/X).
-Putty will also work for direct access to Comet, it is only used for file transfers.
+Putty will also work for direct access to TSCC, it is only used for file transfers.
 For download and installation instructions, see:

 * http://www.cygwin.com/
 * http://x.cygwin.com/